-If you were eligible for Medicare before January 1, 2020, you can enroll in any of the following Medicare Supplement plans in 2019: Medex Core, Medex Choice, or Medex Bronze.
-If you were eligible for Medicare before January 1, 2020, but enrolled in a plan on or after that date, you can enroll in any of our Medicare Supplement plans that are accepting new members in 2020.
+If you were eligible for Medicare before January 1, 2020, you can enroll in any of the following Medicare Supplement plans: Medex Core, Medex Sapphire, or Medex Bronze.

 People who are newly eligible for Medicare on or after January 1, 2020, can’t join the Medex Bronze plan or any other closed Medex plans.

 No, the federal mandate does not affect Medicare Supplement plans offered by employer groups.
 If you are on a Medex retiree plan through your spouse’s or your previous employer, you aren’t affected by the law.
 The law only affects direct-pay Medicare Supplement plans.